Meet us at ShopTalk Europe, Booth L46

 This format can also support SEO by targeting mid and bottom-funnel searches.
 People often look for tools that integrate with specific platforms or support a certain function, and these pages can capture that demand directly.

-Finally, you can test the waters with newer formats like showing up on relevant podcasts.
+Finally, you can test the waters with formats like podcasts.
 It’s a great way to connect with your audience on a personal level and talk about your first-hand expertise.

 For example, Shopify launched its own podcast called “Shopify Masters.”
 They use it to share interviews and success stories from entrepreneurs who’ve used Shopify to grow their businesses.